6 unvaccinated members of a church died in 2 weeks, pastor says – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jessica Firger, Holly Yan, Aya Elamroussi and Lauren Mascarenhas contributed to this report.
+CNN’s Jessica Firger, Aya Elamroussi and Lauren Mascarenhas contributed to this report.

 Comments